mendix/docs/content/refguide/generalization-and-association.md

 ### 2.3 Retrieving Objects

 When using data widgets on a page, Mendix is optimized to only retrieve the data that is required for the action that is being executed.
 That means, for example, that if you do not show any associated or inherited attributes those objects will not be included in the retrieve queries.
-XPath constraints may cause additional data to be retrieved if they contain access rules, for example those that apply constraints based on the current user.
+Where entities in the domain model contain access rules using XPath constraints, however, this may cause additional data to be retrieved.
+For example, constraints based on the current user need to retrieve information about the user.

 When you use a microflow to retrieve data, however, all data is retrieved (see [Microflows](#microflows), below).